What tax is payable on children’s investment income (minors)?

 What can be done to minimise the special rate of tax on children’s investment income?

 Below are some of the strategies that you should consider to minimise the effect of the penalty tax rates:

-- Ensure that any investments in your children’s names do not generate more income than (since the 2014 financial year), $416.
+- Ensure that any investments in your children’s names do not generate more income than $416.

 - Consider growth investments which produce little taxable income, but high capital growth.

 - Invest in a product where the tax is paid for you, or is deferred until the product matures.
 For example, an insurance bond or endowment warrant, that will pay tax on the earnings each year and, after 10 years, the earnings will be “tax free” (really tax-paid) in your hands, so these can be quite tax-effective options for those paying a higher marginal tax rate.

 If, for example, the warrant is purchased when the child is eight years old, when he or she turns 18 there is the option to: